 1.7.
 Compliant with the Law

-Moreover, it ensures the regulatory requirements of Know Your Customer and Anti-Money Laundering are properly met to prevent fraud and ensure transparency in the transaction of any deal.
-A secure exchange will follow this standard in order to verify the users’ identity and check if there is any suspicious activity that may create fraudulent acts.
+Moreover, it ensures that the regulatory requirements of Know Your Customer and Anti-Money Laundering are properly met to prevent fraud and ensure transparency in any deal’s transaction.
+A secure exchange will follow this standard to verify the user’s identity and check for suspicious activity that may create fraudulent acts.

 1.8.
 User Education

-Those exchanges that take the time to educate their users on the best practices for trading securely and how to protect their account do so by providing guides, tutorials, or even alerts of common security threats.
+Exchanges that educate their users on the best practices for trading securely and how to protect their accounts do so by providing guides, tutorials, or even alerts of common security threats.
 The more informed you are regarding best practices, the higher your potential for security will be.

 1. Tips for Enhancing Your Security